mathspp/mathspp/pages/06.courses/intermediate-python-course/_03/features.md

 ## I spent thousands of hours doing research and writing Python in production to create this 5-week cohort.

-## Learn the same tools and techniques professional devs use, faster.
+## Learn the same tools and techniques professional devs use, but _faster_.